 The University of Alabama Panhellenic Association Recruitment Guidelines for Chapters

-All NPC UNANIMOUS AGREEMENTS shall be followed in concurrence with these mutually agreed upon Recruitment rules, which are specific to all Panhellenic Recruitment activities at the University of Alabama.
+All NPC UNANIMOUS AGREEMENTS AND POLICIES shall be followed in concurrence with these mutually agreed upon Recruitment rules, which are specific to all Panhellenic Recruitment activities at the University of Alabama.

 All NPC fraternities and Alumnae groups are to promote Panhellenic-spirited contact with Potential New Members at all times.

 II.
 Code of Ethics